Leicester Devereux, 7th Viscount Hereford

+Leicester Devereux, 7th Viscount Hereford (1674 – buried 12 February 1683) was an English child peer of the Norman-Welsh Devereux family.

-Leicester Devereux, 7th Viscount Hereford (1674–1683) was a British Peer.
-He was the eldest son of Leicester Devereux, 6th Viscount Hereford (1617–1676) and succeeded to the title as an infant.
-He died young and was succeeded by his younger brother Edward.
+Leicester was the eldest son and heir of Leicester Devereux, 6th Viscount Hereford (1617–1676) and his second wife, Priscilla Catchpole. succeeded to the title before he was 2 years old.
+He died at age 9 and was buried 12 February 1682/3.
+He was succeeded by his younger brother, Edward.
 Edward died at the age of 25 in 1700 and the viscountcy passed to a Welsh cousin Price Devereux of Vaynor Park, Montgomeryshire.

 Edward's sister Anne outlived her brothers, becoming the heiress: she married Leicester Martin.
+Her daughter and heiress, Elizabeth, married distant cousin Price Devereux, 10th Viscount Hereford.